FBossman/AIESEC/README.md

 # AIESEC-autoemail
-# Autoemail from gmail
+Autoemail from gmail
-# contact Fahim Rahman (fahim2.rahman@aiesec.net) for info, help, questions, or whatever you want :)
+Select "raw" on the top right to get a better view. contact Fahim Rahman (fahim2.rahman@aiesec.net) for info, help, questions, or whatever you want :)

  var ss = SpreadsheetApp.getActiveSpreadsheet();
  var sheet = ss.getSheets()[0];